9 Days London Itinerary on and off the Beaten Path

+London is a city full of history, culture, and exciting attractions.
 I have been to London several times for long periods, and I love it with a passion.

-This time I went with a friend, and we decided to live in the city as first-timers tourists for 9 days, but we agreed to avoid the most touristy places and search for more hidden treasures in the vibrant cosmopolitan city.
+This time I went with a friend, and we decided to live in the city as first-time tourists for 9 days, but we agreed to avoid the most touristy places and search for more hidden treasures in the vibrant cosmopolitan city.

 And although we wanted to see as much as possible, we tried to find a good balance between exploring and resting, considering that when I say resting, it meant sitting at a cafe’ and working at our gigs, being the two of us digital workers, there’s never a dull moment, meaning never a real vacation.